 Joint Base Lewis-McChord

-JBLM is a vital participant in SPP’s three most successful conservation programs.
+JBLM is a vital participant in many of SPP’s past and present conservation programs.
 They are a member of the Oregon spotted frog (OSF) recovery group in partnership with SPP, the Washington Department of Fish and Wildlife, the US Fish and Wildlife Service, Oregon Zoo, Woodland Park Zoo and Northwest Trek Wildlife Park.
 From 2008 to 2012 nearly 5000 OSF were raised in captivity; these were released onto JBLM’s wetlands where no known population had previously existed.
-Field surveys in 2013 revealed many OSF egg masses, proving that reproduction is successfully occurring and the site is capable of sustaining a stable population of this endangered species.

 A substantial portion of the funding for SPP’s Conservation Nursery programs comes from JBLM, either directly or as a sub-contract through the Army Compatible Use Buffer program and the Center for Natural Lands Management.
 JBLM employs skilled biologists who have identified and cataloged the flora and fauna on base for decades, and have made vital contributions to the knowledge and practice of ecological restoration in the region.